CityU-MLO/DualOptim/README.md

 This repository provides the **official implementation of DualOptim**, a unified optimization framework for **machine unlearning** across multiple modalities, including **Large Language Models (LLMs)**, **Image Classification**, and **Image Generation**.

-DualOptim formulates unlearning as a **dual-objective optimization** problem that jointly minimizes residual knowledge retention while preserving model utility, offering a general mechanism for both discriminative and generative models.

 ## Overview

 Recent advancements in **machine unlearning (MU)** have made it a vital technique for ensuring data privacy and trustworthiness in modern AI systems.
 However, existing approximate MU methods — which aim to forget specific data samples without full retraining — suffer from **high sensitivity to hyperparameters** and **unstable performance** across different datasets and forgetting scenarios.
 These issues limit their scalability and practical deployment.